KaiPereira/KaiNC-Mill-V1/journal/CNC Machine Journal - Started April 27th.md

 Anyways, I'm glad all that stuff is out of the way, and I can add lots of hours I worked on this to the journal!

 **Total time: 63 hours**

+## Day 21 - Some spindle action

+Today I really want to figure out what spindle I'm going to use.
+It has to be a decent price, rigid and also be able to mill aluminum.
+I remember seeing somewhere that a 2.2 KW spindle would work so I guess I'll start researching there.